 Note that this defines a function $\mathrm{LCtxt}(\Delta)\ra{\bigotimes} \mathrm{LType}$.
 The C-rule precisely says that from the point of view of the (terms of the) type theory this map is an injection, while the U-rule says it is a surjection\footnote{The precise statement that we are alluding to here would be that the multicategory of linear contexts is equivalent to the (monoidal) multicategory of linear types.
-Really, $\bigotimes$ is only part of an equivalence of categories rather than an isomorphism, i.e. it is injective on objects up to isomorphism rather than on the nose.}.
-We conclude that in presence of $I$- and $\otimes$-types, we can faithfully describe the type theory without mentioning linear contexts, replacing them by the linear type that is their $\otimes$-product. \end{definition*} We will henceforth assume that our type theory has $I$- and $\otimes$-types, as this simplifies the categorical semantics\footnote{To be precise, it allows us to give a categorical semantics in terms of monoidal categories rather than multicategories.} and is appropriate for the examples we are interested in.
+More precisely, $\bigotimes$ is only part of an equivalence of categories rather than an isomorphism, i.e. it is injective on objects up to isomorphism rather than on the nose.}.
+We conclude that in the presence of $I$- and $\otimes$-types, we can faithfully describe the type theory without mentioning linear contexts, replacing them by the linear type that is their $\otimes$-product. \end{definition*} We will henceforth assume that our type theory has $I$- and $\otimes$-types, as this simplifies the categorical semantics\footnote{To be precise, it allows us to give a categorical semantics in terms of monoidal categories rather than multicategories.} and is appropriate for the examples we are interested in.

 For the other type formers, one can give a similar, almost tautological, translation from the syntax into a tautological model.
-We trust this to the reader when we discuss the semantic equivalent of various type formers in the categorical semantics we present next.
+We leave this to the reader, and discuss the semantic counterparts of various type formers in the categorical semantics presented next.